-- The school is a high achieving school and offers broad and balanced curriculum - Teachers will have a profile of your daughter and will differentiate the curriculum to meet her needs.
-There is a clear expectation that all teachers have the highest expectations for all students, including those with SEN. There are many ways that teachers will differentiate the curriculum such as: - Breaking down information into small steps and writing this on the board - Breaking down tasks and putting this in an easy format on the student's whiteboard - Ensuring 'think time' to allow the student to have time to decide how to answer - Writing frames and grids to help a student start their writing and have a clear structure - Vocabulary banks of vocabulary and opportunities to make sense of the words - Visual materials to help make sense of the discussion - Concrete resources, especially in maths to help the student touch and work with the idea being studied - Sand timers or visual timers to help a student manage and understand time - A shorter task but with a clear outcome expected - Sometimes teaching assistants and other adults will work alongside the teacher to support your daughter to access different aspects on the curriculum - Within the physical and funding constraints of the school specialist equipment can be offered (E.g. angled writing pads, coloured overlays etc.) - The level of TA support and intervention is dependent on the level of need - Classroom teachers are responsible for the differentiation and delivery of their lessons - All staff receive on-going high quality CPD on SEND and support and guidance is given on how to adapt their teaching.
+- The school is a high achieving school and offers a broad and balanced curriculum - Teachers will have a profile of your daughter and will differentiate the curriculum to meet her needs.
+There is a clear expectation that all teachers have the highest expectations for all students, including those with SEND.
+There are many ways that teachers will differentiate the curriculum such as: - o Breaking down information into small steps and writing this on the board - o Breaking down tasks and putting this in an easy format on the student's whiteboard - Ensuring 'thinking time' to allow the student to have processing time to decide how to answer - Writing frames to help a student start their writing and have a clear structure - Graphic organisers and mind mapping to help organise and bring information together - Vocabulary banks of vocabulary and opportunities to make sense of the words through word maps - Visual materials to help make sense of the discussion - Concrete resources, especially in maths to help the student touch and work with the idea being studied - Sand timers or visual timers to help a student manage and understand time - A shorter task but with a clear outcome expected - Sometimes teaching assistants and other adults will work alongside the teacher to support your daughter to access different aspects on the curriculum

+- Within the physical and funding constraints of the school specialist equipment can be offered (E.g. angled writing pads, coloured overlays etc.) - o The level of TA support and intervention is dependent on the level of need - Classroom teachers are responsible for the differentiation and delivery of their lessons - All staff receive on-going high quality CPD on SEND and support and guidance is given on how to adapt their teaching.